KotDCG/KotDCG.github.io/King of the Dead.md

 - 6’s | Beguile: Buy the The Newcomer for free.
 - 7’s | Accede: Discard any number of cards.
 Draw that many cards.
 - 8’s | Remand: Shuffle your discard pile face-down, then draw two.
 Return your discard pile face-up.
-- 9’s | Resurrect: Shuffle your discard into your deck.
+- 9’s | Resurrect: Shuffle your discard into your draw pile.
 Draw three.
-- 10’s | Damn: Draw any two cards from your deck.
+- 10’s | Damn: Draw any two cards from your draw pile.
 Shuffle
-- Red Jacks | Scry: Look at the next 4 cards in your deck.
+- Red Jacks | Scry: Look at the next 4 cards in your draw pile.
 Discard any.
-Put back in the deck in the same order.
+Put back on top the draw pile in the same order.
-- Black Jacks | Foretell: Look at the top 3 cards of your deck.
+- Black Jacks | Foretell: Look at the top 3 cards of your draw pile.
 You may discard 1.
-Put remaining cards back on top in any order you choose.
+Put remaining cards back on top of your draw pile in any order you choose.
-- Red & Black Jack | Corrupt+: Look at the top three cards of your deck.
+- Red & Black Jack | Corrupt+: Look at the top three cards of your draw pile.
 Discard 1.
 Put the rest in your hand.
-- Red Queens | Bestir: Send any card from your deck to the well.
+- Red Queens | Bestir: Send any card from your draw pile to the well.
 Re-shuffle.
 Draw a card.
 (Aces are wild)
 - Black Queens | Send any card from your discard to the well.
 You may buy a card of the same value or less.
 Color restrictions do not apply.
 (Aces count as 1).
 - Red & Black Queen | Liturgy+: Send any card from your hand or discard to The Well.
 Draw three cards.
 - Red Kings | Emendate: Shuffle The Well face-down, then draw two cards.
 Return The Well to it's spot face-up.